nf-core/test-datasets/README.md

 This branch contains test data for the [nf-core/methylseq](https://github.com/nf-core/methylseq) pipeline.

+# Here is some E. coli test data that is currently not used by the nf-core/methylseq pipeline

 The E. coli data set was generated as 10,000 reads of paired-end data, with average methylation levels of 80% in CpG context, and 10% in non-CG context.

 ```